EvolvingLMMs-Lab/multimodal-sae/README.md

 Since it is not realistic to interpret every feature, you are recommended to create a filter and only interpret a small amount of the features.
 A filter is a dictionary with its key correspond to a model layer name and value correspond to the index of the feature.
 For example, the following is a filter for the first 3 features in the sae and only activations for these three features will be stored.

+We provide a sample cache dataset for you to do the explanations.
+You can use any other image dataset that has the image columns.
+We also open-sourced our produced explanations and you can find them in our collections.

 ```json
 {
   "model.layers.24": [0,1,2]